CALLmeDOMIN/car-rental/README.md

 > ### [UploadThing](https://uploadthing.com/) - File uploading and hosting

+# Features

+-   New App Dir
+-   Routing, Layouts, Laoyout Groups, Nested Layouts
+-   Data fetching, caching, server actions
+-   Loading states UI
+-   Route Handlers
+-   Metadata Files
+-   Server and Client Components
+-   API Routes
+-   Authentication using Clerk
+-   ORM using Prisma
+-   Database on PlanetScale
+-   Proprietary UI using Tailwindcss
+-   TypeScript

 # Description

 Project is a car rental site.
 It symulates a car rental company.
 The intention is to learn web development, new technologies and build a fully functional site.
 It is a work in progress and will be updated with new features, since its purpose is to learn newest things in practice.